react-group-assignment/gyeme-frontend/README.md

 # gyeme-frontend
-The front end repor for the assignment
+The front end repo for the assignment